ToxicFrog/doom-mods/gzap/NOTES.md

 - client leaves a background thread running on exit that continues to cause problems
   - may be an issue with how it's launched via multiprocessing rather than an issue with the client itself
-- need to properly sync checked locations to the game and not spawn them, rather than spawning empty items
-  - this is ctx.checked_locations after initialization
-  - it does properly remember keys, maps, clears across runs!
-    - although we get all of our powerups/consumables whenever we start the game
-- needs to be launchable from the GUI with name and optionally password and gzdoom configuration

 ## Item/location management for multiwad impl